abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while being searched and a directory is found, then this way the entire directory content will automatically be shown
+In this way of having relative path preceded by ./, if it is explicit i.e. there is not any wildcard, while a directory being searched and found, then the entire directory content will automatically be shown

-If this purpose is needed in another way of path described above, put -l option in order to show content of directory found by some wildcard pattern and/or in any depth
+If this purpose is needed in another way of path described above, put -l option in order to show content of directory found by some wildcard pattern or specific depth
 To have it shown up to certain depth add the number e.g. -l3 option will show to 3 directory plies.
 To have the found directory's content shown  entirely the number meant for it is 0.
 So be prepared if to put -l0 option, it will list entirely  the content of every found directory which could be a bit overwhelming.